joppuyo/acf-image-aspect-ratio-crop/README.md

 ### Can I access metadata in the original image from a cropped image?

-Yes, the original image data such as is saved under `original_image` key in the returned ACF array.
+Yes, the original image data is saved under `original_image` key in the returned ACF array.
 You can access data such as alt text, description and title this way.

 ### How is this different from the other plugin?